TheWCKD/CoronaVirus-Outbreak-App/README.md

 <h2> The story behind</h2>

-[Google pulled out this application twice](https://i.imgur.com/odHVpRE.png) out of Google Play Store stating that it does lack sensivity towards CoronaVirus, which is obviously not true, since all it does is showing some actual real and official data.
+[Google pulled this application twice](https://i.imgur.com/odHVpRE.png) out of Google Play Store, stating that it lacks sensivity towards CoronaVirus, which is obviously not true, since all it does is showing some actual real and official data (from WHO.INT) about COVID-19.

-As a result, I decided that instead of having a neverending argue with Google Support Team Members & erasing more than 3 months of development (since I did everything by my own), I should post this application as it is here, without having to depend on Google.
+As a result, I decided that instead of having a never-ending argue with Google Support & erasing more than 3 months of development (since I did everything by my own), I should post this application as it is here, without having to depend on Google.

+The main purpose of this application was to help people have all the stats about CoronaVirus at a glance, on their android smartphones, but since Google did everything they could to stop this, I found myself with no other option than posting the application here, in hoping that the app will eventually fulfil its purpose.

 This application has all the premium features activated, including an ad-free experience, so you can fully enjoy it.